bazbt3/10cbazbt3/docs/20-usage.md

 1. **To post your text**, ensure your cursor is on a blank line and press [ctrl-d].

 #### Before blogging for the first time:
 Important: Please read through the code comments.
 The code is currently tailored specifically to *my* Raspberry Pi's folder structure.
-It's also setup to post to only *my* blog - see the 'post' subroutine for the variable to edit - *after* running **'sites'** and examining the API feedback.
+It's also setup to post to only *my* blog - see the global variables definitions for the variable to edit - *after* running **'sites'** and examining the API feedback.

 ---